edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 date: 2015-06-22
 ---

-#Intro to QIIME
+#Intro to QIIME for amplicon analysis
-Authored by Ashley Shade

-Modified by Sang-Hoon Lee and Siobhan Cusack
+Authored by Ashley Shade, Modified by Sang-Hoon Lee and Siobhan Cusack

+***

+##Learning Objectives
+* Install auxillary software on the QIIME EC2 image
+* Subsample a large amplicon dataset for workflow development and tutorial testing
+* Assemble paired-end reads
+* Execute a shell script to automate a process
+* Explore input and output files for QIIME workflows and scripts
+* Understand the structure and components of a good mapping file
+* Move sequencing into the QIIME environment from an outside tool using "add_qiime_labels.py"
+* Obtain summary information about sequence files (fasta, fna, fastq)
+* Define operational taxaonomic units (OTUs)
+* Execute a QIIME workflow, and understand the separate steps in the workflow

+***

 ##1.1 Getting started
 For this tutorial, we will be using the 16S sequencing data that we previously downloaded and unzipped.
 Let's connect to our EC2 instance, and then wget our data.